MayankBharati/Chest-Xray-Federated-Learning-/README.md

 ## Contact

-If you have any questions, suggestions, or feedback regarding the Chest Xray Federated Learning project, please contact the me here bharatim1221@gmail.com.
+If you have any questions, suggestions, or feedback regarding the Chest Xray Federated Learning project, please contact us at
+* bharatim1221@gmail.com.
+* ritwikrajput620@gmail.com